 The Best Practices of Giving Employee Feedback

-Whether you’re tasked with giving employees positive feedback or negative, you need to get it right.
+Whether you’re tasked with giving employees positive or negative feedback, you need to get it right.
 Clear and accurate communication is one of the most important tools for any employee to master.
-As an HR professional, part of your job is to set the example for the rest of your organization.
-With time and practice, effective feedback exchanges can become an essential part of your company’s culture.
+And as an HR professional, part of your job is to set the example for the rest of your organization.

 Employee Feedback: What Not to Do

-One of the most daunting tasks for any HR professional is giving negative feedback to underperforming employees.
+After all, one of the most daunting tasks for any HR professional is giving negative feedback to underperforming employees.
 It’s easy for emotions to run high in these types of scenarios, so it’s important to handle yourself and your words properly.
 In other words, avoid these strategies:

 1. Don’t Wait Until the Employee’s Annual Review

 Waiting to offer constructive or corrective feedback is like waiting to tell a driver they’ve made a wrong turn.
 Bringing up an employee’s botched assignment from July during their annual performance review in December is not only pointless but also inefficient—it does not help them quickly improve nor does it raise the quality of your department’s overall work.
-Instead, provide feedback as soon as possible (allowing time for a heated situation to cool if necessary); this gives the employee an opportunity to change their behavior or practice new skills before their performance creates permanent problems.

 2. Don’t Put Things in Absolute Terms

-3. Don’t Feed Anyone a Compliment Sandwich
+3. Don’t Offer a Compliment Sandwich

-We’ve all experienced backhanded praise, and we’ve all heard of the “compliment sandwich” method.
-It starts something like this: “Your report was very well organized, but . . .”
 However, leading with a compliment to soften the blow of negative feedback is such a common technique that it’s easy for most people to see coming, and that defeats the purpose.
 Even if you complete the sandwich with more praise at the end, it doesn’t make anyone feel any better and can muddy what you’re trying to communicate.

 4. Don’t Criticize Things Beyond an Employee’s Control

-An employee, no matter how talented or experienced, can only control certain aspects of their job.
-Be sure that your feedback focuses only on those elements over which an employee has control.
-This might sound simple, but many managers fall into this trap when they fail to set clear expectations for an employee’s job.
 What’s one thing outside of an employee’s control?
 A task, duty, or goal that no one told them about.
 Perhaps they were assigned a task, but you never provided a hard deadline or the resources to achieve it.
 Punishing or criticizing employees for something of which they weren’t even aware is a quick way to send them scrambling for the door.
 Your goal is to help boost their performance—not undermine it.

 5. Never Resort to Personal Attacks or Threats

 Trust and respect go both ways.
-There is never an excuse for personal attacks or threats of any kind.
+There’s never an excuse for personal attacks or threats of any kind.
 And don’t bring up personal circumstances such as divorce or financial issues to use them against employees.
 No matter how serious the error or incident, limit your comments to known facts, job responsibilities, company policies, and stated expectations.
 Period.

 Employee Feedback: What to Do Instead